Welcome to ceos.io

 Cutting Edge Old School

 Computer Science Education

 About Adam Michlin

-He is currently an adjunct faculty member of the Mathematics/Computer Science department at Drew University in Madison, NJ and works primarily at Golda Och Academy in West Orange, NJ where he is responsible for the 6-12th grade computer science curriculum.
-His specialties include teaching high school level advanced computer security and he does in-service training for teachers throughout NJ in implementing computer security classes in high schools and has written training documents funded through grants from organizations including the NSA.
-He also currently serves as the President of the Central chapter of the New Jersey Computer Science Teachers Association.
+His specialties include teaching high school level advanced computer security and he has done in-service training for teachers throughout NJ in implementing computer security classes in high schools and has written training documents funded through grants from organizations including the NSA.
+He also recently served as the President of the central chapter of the New Jersey Computer Science Teachers Association and Vice President of the north chapter of the New Jersey Computer Science Teachers Association.